Top Asian Airlines Flight Attendant Uniforms - Glamourous or Functional?

 The uniform is made of batik motif material, and there have been little changes to the uniform design since its introduction in 1968.

 The outfit is elegant and classic, yet functional and has remained timeless.
+In times of emergency, the skirt can be lifted up to waist level and tied together, for easier mobility.

 SIA has been in the Skytrax Top 10 world's best airline for several years.
 For 2013 world's best cabin staff award, it came in fifth.
 However, they won the "Nicest Flight Attendant Uniform (2013)".
+In 2017, it came second under 'The World's Top Airline' category.

 Malaysia Airline Flight Attendant's Uniform

 Malaysia Airline or MAS, another winner and nominee for the Skytrax "World's Best Airline Award," also opted for the traditional sarong kebaya as their flight attendant's uniform.
-There is little alteration to this traditional design, unlike Singapore Airline's uniform, except for the shortened sleeve, which is now almost three-quarter length.
+There is no alteration to this traditional design, unlike Singapore Airline's uniform, except for the shortened sleeve, which is now almost three-quarter length.

-The first range of MAS sarong kebaya design was by Malaysian designer Andy Chiew.
+The first set of MAS sarong kebaya design was by Malaysian designer Andy Chiew.
 Then in 1986, MAS introduced a new range designed by Malaysia MARA Institute of Technology School of Fashion and Design.

 The current design was introduced in 1991 with a slight variation to MARA's original design.

-They are probably right, as they came in second for Skytrax's "Nicest Flight Attendant Uniform" in 2013.
+MAS came in second for Skytrax's "Nicest Flight Attendant Uniform" in 2013.
 In the "World's Best Cabin Staff (2013)" category, Malaysia Airline came third.

 Cathay Pacific Airways Flight Attendant's Uniform